-Light-saturated net photosynthesis (Pmax) of leaves was measured using closed oxygen (O2) incubations (c.f.
-Wright et al., 2024).
+Light-saturated net photosynthesis (Pmax) of leaves was measured using closed oxygen (O2) incubations (cf. Wright et al., 2024).
 A. antarctica leaf clusters weigh roughly ten times as much as H. ovalis leaves (in light of my data the mass ratio seems to be closer to 14:1).
-Since I wanted to measure both seagrasses in the same volume for the same duration, I incubated ten H. ovalis leaves or single A. antarctica leaf clusters alongside seawater blanks in sealed glass jars filled with water collected from the flow-through system.
+Since I wanted to measure both seagrasses at a comparable leaf mass per volume for the same duration, I incubated ten H. ovalis leaves or single A. antarctica leaf clusters alongside seawater blanks in sealed glass jars filled with water collected from the flow-through system.
 Each jar was equipped with a magnetic stir bar and a self-adhesive planar O2 sensor spot (SP-PSt3-SA-NAU-D5-YOP, PreSens Precision Sensing GmbH, Regensburg, Germany) and placed on a magnetic stirrer under a saturating (Masini and Manning, 1997; Jamaludin et al., 2006; Said et al., 2021) irradiance of 420 ± 19 µmol photons m–2 s–1 (Zeus, Ledzeal, Shenzhen Topline Lighting Technology Co.
 Ltd., Shenzhen, China) in a 20ºC room.
 Care was taken to exclude air from jars.
 Dissolved O2 (µM) was measured fibre-optically through the glass every 10 s over at least 35 min with a four-channel O2 meter (OXY-4 SMA G2, PreSens Precision Sensing GmbH, Regensburg, Germany).
 The O2 meter was calibrated using anoxic (1% w/v Na2SO3) and air-saturated (bubbled with air) ultrapure water.
 All measurements were corrected for incubation temperature (18 ± 0.73 ºC), pressure (1020 ± 6 hPa) and salinity (35 ± 0.48 ‰) using a single temperature dipping probe connected to the first channel of the O2 meter’s built-in temperature sensor and placed in a fifth jar filled with seawater, the O2 meter’s built-in pressure sensor and a handheld refractometer respectively.
 I blotted and weighed (0.01-g accuracy, 440-33N, Kern & Sohn GmbH, Balingen, Germany) leaves and gravimetrically determined jar volume with ultrapure water to standardise Pmax as shown in the Equation 1.

 Data analysis and visualisation were performed in R v4.2.3 (R Core Team, 2025) with the tidyverse package family v2.0.0 (Wickham et al., 2019) within the integrated development environment RStudio v2023.06.0+421 (RStudio Team, 2025).
 Hamiltonian Monte Carlo models were written in Stan (Carpenter et al., 2017) and run with the R interface cmdstanr v0.5.3 (Gabry et al., 2024) via CmdStan v2.30.1 (Lee et al., 2017).
 All models were run with 8 Markov chains spread across all cores with 104 warmup and sampling iterations each.
 Convergence and smooth sampling were optimised by assessing effective sample sizes and R scores and visually scrutinising trace rank and pair plots with bayesplot v1.11.1 (Gabry et al., 2019).
 All reported results are posterior probabilities and derived central tendencies and intervals calculated with tidybayes v3.0.7 (Kay, 2024).
-The R script can be consulted for detailed information on data analysis (github.com/lukaseamus/seagrass-detrital-photosynthesis).
+The R script can be consulted for detailed information on data analysis (github.com/lukaseamus/plant-limbo).
 Vector illustrations were made in Affinity Designer v1.10.6 (Serif Ltd., Nottingham, UK).

 In the first instance, simple linear models with centred incubation time (t − t, min) as the predictor and dissolved O2 (µM) as the response variable were fit to measurements from each sample and blank incubation.
 This yielded posterior probability distributions for slopes (β, µM min−1) which were converted to mass-based Pmax (µmol g−1 h−1) as